-Background: College Opportunity Grant Tax Credit Auction 2019
+Background: College Opportunity Grant Tax Credit Auction, 2020 tax year

 In 2018, the Oregon Legislature passed Senate Bill 1528 creating a tax credit auction for contributions to the state-administered Oregon Opportunity Grant fund, modeled after the Oregon Film and Video Office auction.
 The contributions will support need-based financial aid awarded to Oregon college and university students to support college affordability and success.